-Season 2 of Stranger Things: Release Date, Returning and New Cast Members Revealed
+Season 2 Of ‘Stranger Things’: Release Date, Returning and New Cast Members Revealed

 — Linnea Berthelsen (@linnea_bert) August 7, 2016

-Sean Astin from Lord of the Rings has also been cast in season 2 of Stranger Things.
+Sean Astin from Lord of the Rings has also been cast in Season 2 of Stranger Things.
 He will portray a nerd who went to school with Hopper and Joyce.
 Another interesting character is Ronan who will be portrayed by Danish actress Linnea Berthelsen.
 According to Entertainment Weekly, Ronan is “an emotionally damaged, magnetic young woman who suffered a great loss as a child.
 Although she does not live in Hawkins, she is mysteriously connected to the supernatural events at the lab…”

 Brett Gelman will play the new character Murray Bauman, “a disgraced journalist-turned-conspiracy theorist who is investigating a cold case in the small Indiana town.”
 It is expected that this new character will slowly find out that there is some truth to his beliefs as Hawkins is a strange town indeed.